sigasi/sigasi_insights/content/vscode/_index.md

 ## External libraries

-Any (external) libraries should be accessible within the folder of the opened project.
+Any (external) libraries and files that are not within the folder of the opened project can be added using the _Project View_.
+In the Project View, right click any file or folder to select the **Add External File** or **Add External Folder** option to add files and folders from outside the project location.
+The configuration of the external files and folders will be kept in a file `external_libraries.json` in the project root.

+External files and folders can be added anywhere in the project.
 If you add a large folder (e.g. the `unisim` primitives), make sure to exclude the folder (**Right click > Set to library > Exclude from build**) from being build and only include the required files.
 Or just put the library files in a folder called `Common Libraries`.
 Then they will only be indexed and not analyzed for errors.

 ## SLF4J errors